 Humanity has always found divinity in the invisible or inaccessible.
 Perhaps we can even say that a certain degree of mystification is a prerequisite for what makes communication possible - the intricate relationship between objects, images, words and concepts.
-There is a varying degree of mystification in our ability to communicate with others, a certain agreement about what coordinates what we perceive, what we see and what we know, something intangible and opaque that hovers in the air, emanating from words, images, objects and concepts.
+There is a varying degree of mystification in our ability to communicate with others.
+It is a certain agreement about what coordinates what we perceive, what we see and what we know, something intangible and opaque that hovers in the air, emanating from words, images, objects, concepts and all other things in the world.
 What is it that makes an object 'something' more than an object?
 What is the secret, the mechanism that makes something miraculous?
 Perhaps we are still (and always will be) beholden to our exuberant desire for the fabulous yonder, for an aesthetic transcendence in which we are blessed with a momentary glimpse of what makes this world intelligible.